apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

    -  **Checksum**.
 Optional field.
 If this field is populated, the checksum is compared to the downloaded template checksum when the template is downloaded to primary storage at deployment time.

-After the template is registered, it is automatically available for VM deployments.
+After the template is registered, it is automatically available for instance deployments.

 From CloudStack 4.14.0, system VM templates also support direct download.
 An administrator can register a new system VM template as ROUTING or USER type with the direct download flag, and it can be changed to SYSTEM type during the upgrade or by out-of-band database changes.
 Type of newly registered template can be changed to SYSTEM in the database using a SQL query similar to: